“There must be another way to protect our country that doesn’t involve the death of all of our young boys.”

 What I disliked: At times I found parts of the story hard to believe, mainly the actions of the Council in controlling the lives of the townspeople and the extreme actions of the grief-stricken women.
 However, it did make sense in the context of the story and in the way the characters were developed, and it didn’t detract from my enjoyment of the novel.

 Final thoughts: Weeping Women Springs is a thoughtful, complex tale of the sacrifices made on the homefront during wartime, with those left behind forced to contend with the fact that their loved ones were never coming home.
 Eaton shows how war rips apart people in the literal sense and also tears apart the lives of those who never set foot on an actual battlefield.
 The women are able to go on because of their devotion to their soldiers, the routines they adopt to honor their memory, and the town’s ability to hide from the outside world.
 And when their way of life must come to an end, Eaton shows how they still manage to move forward.

-Disclosure: I received The Mapmaker’s Children from Crown for review.
+Disclosure: I received Weeping Women Springs from the author for review.